-Let’s look at how carbon dioxide causes global warming.
+Let’s look at how the increase in carbon dioxide is causing global warming.

 The causes of climate change are all linked to the emissions of greenhouse gases.

-Burning fuels is a major cause of climate change.
+Burning fossil fuels is a major cause of climate change.
 This can include burning fuels in vehicles, factories and power plants.
-The carbon that was once stored in fossil fuels (in a harmless state) is now dug up and released into the atmosphere in the form of carbon dioxide.
+When these fuels are burned, they release large amounts of carbon dioxide and other greenhouse gases into the atmosphere, which trap heat and cause global warming.

 To get suitable land for farming, we often have to cut down trees and vegetation.
-Trees absorb carbon dioxide (CO2) from the atmosphere for photosynthesis.
-Cutting down trees prevents this process from taking place and therefore the concentration of carbon dioxide in the atmosphere increases.
+Trees absorb carbon dioxide from the atmosphere for photosynthesis.
+Cutting down trees prevents this process from taking place, so the concentration of carbon dioxide in the atmosphere increases.

-Global warming can lead to changes in habitats of where animals and plants live, an increase in temperature causes polar ice sheets and glaciers to melt faster than it can be made.
+As temperatures rise, polar ice sheets and glaciers are melting faster than they can form.
 At the same time, water expands when heated.
-The combination of both these factors results in rising sea levels.
+The combination of these two factors, among others, leads to rising sea levels.

 Rising sea levels caused by global warming can lead to flooding and erosion of coastal areas.
 This can damage buildings and infrastructure, causing many people to become homeless.